HADIS: Hybrid Adaptive Diffusion Model Serving for Efficient Text-to-Image Generation

-{\bf Model Scaling.} Model scaling has emerged as a key approach to designing model serving systems.
-An initial example of this approach proposed in Proteus~\cite{ahmad2024proteus} introduces the notion of accuracy scaling that uses less-accurate lower-cost ``lightweight'' models during peak periods when higher throughput is required, while using more accurate higher-cost models at other times.
-More recently, {\em query awareness} has been used to enhance model scaling where each query is processed through a {\it model cascade} that is a set of models sequenced from lighter weight ones to heavier weight ones.
+{\bf Query-Aware Model Serving.} Recently, {\em query awareness} has shown promises for improving model serving throughput while meeting SLO constraints.
+In query-aware model serving systems, such as FrugalGPT~\cite{chen2023frugalgpt}, DiffServe~\cite{ahmad2025diffserveefficientlyservingtexttoimage}, Tabi~\cite{wang2023tabi}, CascadeBert~\cite{li2020cascadebert}, and CascadeServe~\cite{kossmann2024cascadeserve}, each query is processed through a {\it model cascade} that is a set of models sequenced from lighter weight ones to heavier weight ones.
 Each query is routed sequentially through the models in the cascade till a response of acceptable quality is obtained.
-DiffServe~\cite{ahmad2025diffserveefficientlyservingtexttoimage} is an example of such a cascade using two stages: every prompt is first processed by a lightweight model, and the generated image is assessed by a discriminator.
-If the image is deemed low-quality, the prompt is re-routed to a heavyweight model.
-The easier queries only require the first stage of the cascades, saving resources and latency, while the harder queries would need to be routed to the second.
+DiffServe~\cite{ahmad2025diffserveefficientlyservingtexttoimage} exemplifies such a system tailored to diffusion models.
+Its cascade uses two stages: every prompt is first processed by a lightweight model, and the generated image is assessed by a discriminator.
+If the image is deemed low-quality, the prompt is rerouted to a heavyweight model.
+Easier queries only require the first stage of the cascade, saving resources and latency, while harder queries are routed to the second.

-{\bf Limitations of Current Solutions.} The current state-of-the-art serving systems using model cascades have two key limitations.
-First, the models chosen for a cascade may not be optimal for all query workloads.
+{\bf Limitations of Current Solutions.} The current query-aware serving systems using model cascades have two key limitations.
+First, model cascades inherently increase both resource usage and latency as some fraction of the queries need to get routed through multiple models.
+For instance, in a two-model cascade, all prompts are sent to a lightweight model, which wastes resources for queries that are hard and require heavyweight processing regardless.
+Second, the models chosen for a cascade may not be optimal for all query workloads.
 For instance, DiffServe relies on a fixed pair of lightweight and heavyweight models, even though different workloads and latency budgets may favor different combinations.
-Second, model cascades inherently increase both resource usage and latency as some fraction of the queries need to get routed through multiple models.
-For instance, in a two-model cascade, all prompts are sent to a lightweight model, which wastes resources for queries that are hard and require heavyweight processing regardless.

 {\bf Our Main Ideas.} These limitations motivate our main ideas which we list below.